HiCiChlid/link2postgresql/README.md

 # link2postgresql

 This is a collection of methods for uploading or downloading data with different formats.
-1. Using sql to manage DB
+1. Using SQL to manage DB
-1. Spark dataframe <-> DB
+1. Spark DataFrame <-> DB
-1. Pandas dataframe <-> DB
+1. Pandas DataFrame <-> DB
 1. Excel/csv/json -->DB
-* Automatically add an ID column when upload
+* Automatically add an ID column when uploading

 ## Getting Started